 - Wrongful death is often as a result of another person’s negligence or purposeful action.
 The death of any loved one can leave you with phycological scars that last a lifetime.

-If you have been involved in an accident, the only way to recover damages is if you are able to prove that the accident was due to someone else’s negligence.
+If you have been involved in a wreck, the only way to recover damages is if you are able to prove that the collision was due to someone else’s negligence.
 The accident must include harm caused to the victim, be the fault of someone else, and feature an injury as the result of another person’s carelessness.

-ATV accidents can be devastating.
-If you or a loved one have been involved in an ATV accident caused by someone else, you deserve the very best representation.
-The Husband and Wife Law Team at Breyer Law Offices, P.C. may be able to help.
-For a free case evaluation call us as (602) 267-1280.
+ATV crashes can be devastating.
+If you or a loved one have been involved in an ATV accident in Phoenix caused by someone else, you deserve the very best representation.
+The personal injury attorneys at The Husband & Wife Law Team may be able to help.
+For a free case evaluation call us as (602) 457-6222.

 Get Help Now